tamerstorfer/ELEvoHI_IDL/README.md

         Earth
         2008-Dec-17 03:35

-When parameters needed are changed, save the file and start ELEvoHI as follows:
+When the parameters needed are changed, save the file and start ELEvoHI as follows:

         elevohi, /save_results, /statistics, /silent, /forMovie, bgsw=1

+The only interaction needed is the definition of the start and end points of the DBM fit.
+This is done by clicking into a figure and should be self-explanatory.

+When ELEvoHI has finished, the result of the prediction is given in the terminal.

+The Python-codes for the visualization of the prediction result can be found in